 - not possess a firearm in or around HomeBASE housing;

-- not abandon HomeBASE housing or let unauthorized persons stay with you;
+- not abandon HomeBASE housing or let unauthorized people stay with you;

 - not reject an offer of safe, permanent housing without good cause;